 The Blank Canvas is a platform for VR science storytelling.
-Exponential potential for learning on an infinite, immersive virtual canvas.
-Our mission was to make science media cool.
-This experience was chosen as the first batch put (for free) on the Steam 360 Player, alongside Hunger Games, Lego Batman, Halo...see it here.
+Exponential potential for learning about microscopic worlds on an infinite, immersive virtual canvas.
+Our mission was to make science media as cool as the science behind it...see it here and learn more here!

-Shown at the Cannes Film Festival 2017, Unite, SXSW, premiered at VR Sci Fest.
+Shown at the World Economic Forum, Cannes Film Festival 2017, Unite, SXSW, premiered at VR Sci Fest.
 Powered by Unity, Houdini and two other storyteller engineers Boo Aguilar and Peehalho Magalhaes.
+See press here!

 An ongoing project combining VR, EEG and biofeedback technologies for detection of racially biased fear responses and nudges away from them.
 Won the MIT Future of People Hackathon 12.3.16, where I was grateful to be named a Luminary.
 Shown at Notre Dame Peace Conference, now housed in MIT's Center for Civic Media and Harvard Kennedy School's Future Society.
 Working with the wonderful Marie-Therese Png alongside Esam Goodarzy, Ryan Lee, Genevieve Hume (Harvard GSE, MIT IDM, MIT Brain and Cognitive Sciences).